osrf/www.ros.org/features.md

 ### Pose Estimation, Localization, and Navigation

-ROS also provides some "batteries included" functionality that help you get started on your robotics project.
+ROS also provides some "batteries included" functionality that helps you get started on your robotics project.
 There exist ROS packages for solving basic robotics tasks like [pose estimation](http://wiki.ros.org/robot_pose_ekf), [localization](http://wiki.ros.org/amcl), [SLAM](http://wiki.ros.org/gmapping), or even mobile [navigation](http://wiki.ros.org/navigation).

-Whether you are an engineer looking to do some rapid research and development, a robotics researcher wanting to get your research sooner than later, or a hobbyist looking to learn more about robotics, these out of the box capabilities should help you do more with less effort.
+Whether you are an engineer looking to do some rapid research and development, a robotics researcher wanting to get your research done in a timely fashion, or a hobbyist looking to learn more about robotics, these out-of-the-box capabilities should help you do more, with less effort.

 ## Tools

-Robot systems are often complex and sophisticated systems, but that doesn't mean that they have to be complicated or intractable.
-ROS provides amazing tools to help you manage the complexity by making it easier to understand what is going on with your robot and introspect any part of it even while it is running.
+Robot systems are often complex and sophisticated, but that doesn't mean that they have to be complicated or intractable.
+ROS provides amazing tools to help you manage this complexity by making it easier to understand the state of your robot.

 ### Command-Line Tools

 Spend all of your time remotely logged into a robot?
-ROS can be used 100% without a GUI, all core functionality and introspection can be accomplished using one of the over 45 ros command line tools.
-There are commands for running nodes and launching groups of nodes, introspecting the running nodes, introspecting the topics, services, and actions, introspecting package layout and defined ROS messages, recording and playing back data, and a host of other things.
-If you prefer using graphical tools, Rviz and rQt are also available to provide similar and extended functionality as graphical tools.
+ROS can be used 100% without a GUI.
+All core functionality and introspection tools are accessible via one of the over 45 ROS command line tools.
+There are commands for launching groups of nodes, introspecting topics, services, and actions, recording and playing back data, and a host of other options.
+If you prefer using graphical tools, Rviz and rQt provide similar (and extended) functionality.

 ### Rviz

 <img src="{{ site.baseurl }}/img/rviz.png" style="float: left; width: 400px; padding-right: 10px; padding-bottom: 10px;" alt="rviz" />

-Probably the most well know tool in ROS, [rviz](http://wiki.ros.org/rviz) provides general purpose three dimensional visualization of standard sensor data types as well as robots described with the [urdf](http://wiki.ros.org/urdf) format.
+Perhaps the most well-known tool in ROS, [rviz](http://wiki.ros.org/rviz) provides general purpose three dimensional visualization of standard sensor data types as well as [urdf](http://wiki.ros.org/urdf)-described robots.

 [rviz](http://wiki.ros.org/rviz) can visualize many of the common message types provided in ROS, such as laser scans, three dimensional point clouds, and camera images.
 It also uses the information from the [tf](http://wiki.ros.org/tf) geometry library in order to show all of the sensor data in a common coordinate frame, along side a three dimensional rendering of your robot, as long as you described it in a [urdf](http://wiki.ros.org/urdf) file.
 Having all of your data visualized in the same coordinate frame not only looks amazing, but also allows you to quickly see what your robot sees, and possibly identify places where your sensors are misaligned or your robot description is inaccurate.